baxter/paulboxley.com/content/posts/2011/09/ifttt.md

 * If I star a tweet on Twitter then save it to Instapaper.
 * If an RSS feed is updated then post a tweet about it.

-Ifttt has managed to is simplify the interface between a number of popular web apps so that you can set up a whole host of tasks with the minimum of configuration.
+Ifttt has managed to simplify the interface between a number of popular web apps so that you can set up a whole host of tasks with the minimum of configuration.
 And even better, once you've created a cool task you can turn that into a "recipe" and share it with other people.

 Really good stuff.